mokha/semantics/README.md

 	python3 -m semeval.download -l eng fin -m embeddings

-We currently suppor eng, fin, kpv, myv, mdf, rus and sms.
+We currently suppor eng, fin, kpv, myv, mdf, rus, liv and sms.

 Relatedness models can be downloaded using the command: